01 Coriolis#

 Aim#

-To show a rather complicated rotation and how Coriolis force and centripetal (or centrifugal) forces can explain the situation.
+To show a rather complicated rotation and how the Coriolis force and centripetal (or centrifugal) forces can explain the situation.

 Subjects#